Recipe: Vodka cream sauce! »

 Now, you can actually skip sauteing the onions and garlic, but I wanted to feel like I did some cooking for this dish.
 Heat up oil, in a pan on medium high heat and when hot, add chopped onion.
 Bring down heat to medium, cook onion to your liking — until translucent or caramelized.
 Add garlic, and cook until fragrant, which is only a few minutes.
 Be careful not to let the garlic brown.

-Now add your jar of marinara to the onions and garlic, and then the vodka!
+Now add your jar of marinara or diced tomatoes to the onions and garlic, and then the vodka!
 Let it come to a light boil, turning up the heat if you must.
 Let it bubble for a couple of minutes, then add your cream.
 Stir it in, let it heat up in the sauce, and remove from heat.

 This sauce must be smooth!
 Pulverize this baby in a food processor, blender, or Vita-Mix.

 That’s it!
 I don’t need to tell you how to cook pasta, right?
 I like penne the best, so that is my pasta of choice when I make this sauce.
+I often like to used gluten-free pasta, which makes for an entirely gluten-free entree!

 *I used 8 cloves of garlic.
 Maybe more.
 Obviously, I am terrified of vampires coming for me in the middle of the night.